Ibogaine: Legal status

-The Global Ibogaine Therapy Alliance publishes a map of ibogaine legal status in various countries around the world.
+As of 2024, the legal status of ibogaine varies widely among countries, as it may be illegal to possess or use, may be legalized, may be decriminalized, or is under consideration for future legislation.

+In the United States, although some cities and states have decriminalized psychedelic chemicals, plants and mushrooms, ibogaine has had minimal legislation, and remains illegal under federal law, as of 2023.
+The US Drug Enforcement Administration enforces ibogaine as a Schedule I substance under the Controlled Substances Act.

 Treatment clinics

-Ibogaine treatment clinics have emerged in Mexico, Canada, the Netherlands, South Africa, and New Zealand, all operating in what has been described as a "legal gray area".
+Ibogaine treatment clinics have emerged in Mexico, Bahamas, Canada, the Netherlands, South Africa, and New Zealand, all operating in what has been described as a "legal gray area".
 Costa Rica also has treatment centers.
 Covert, illegal neighborhood clinics are known to exist in the United States, despite active DEA surveillance.
 While clinical guidelines for ibogaine-assisted detoxification were released by the Global Ibogaine Therapy Alliance in 2015, addiction specialists warn that the treatment of drug dependence with ibogaine in non-medical settings, without expert supervision and unaccompanied by appropriate psychosocial care, can be dangerous — and, in approximately one case in 300, potentially fatal.